shirou/sphinxcontrib-reviewbuilder/README.rst

 License
 ========

+LGPL v2.

-LGPL.Same as ReVIEW original.
-See COPYING file.
+Same as ReVIEW original.
+See LICENSE file.